juristr/fabiangosebrink.github.io/_posts/2016-08-27-how-to-set-up-angular-2-and-webpack-in-visual-studio-with-asp-net-core.md

 ### Adding webpack dev server:

-Wouldn&#8217;t it be nice to get the files refreshed as soon as I start working on them with this webpack construction?
+Wouldn't it be nice to get the files refreshed as soon as I start working on them with this webpack construction?
 Well we already added the webpack dev-server in the package.json as dependency and in the web.config we already configured it in a basic way.
 So now lets use it:

 You can now change the "npm start" command but we will simply make another one like "startWebpackDevServer".
 So add the following line into the scripts section of package.json:

-<pre class="lang:js decode:true">"startWebpackDevServer": "webpack-dev-server --inline --progress --port 8080",</pre>
+<pre><code class="javascript">"startWebpackDevServer": "webpack-dev-server --inline --progress --port 8080",</code></pre>

 Now open a commandline to the level of your package.json and type "npm run startWebpackDevServer":